Burushaski: Declension

 The genitive is placed before the thing possessed: Hunzue tham, 'the Emir of Hunza.'

 The endings of the secondary cases are formed from a secondary case suffix (or infix) and one of the primary endings /-e/, /-ar/ or /-um/.
-These endings are directional, /-e/ being locative (answering 'where?'), /-ar/ being terminative (answering 'where to?'), and /-um/ being ablative (answering 'where from?').
+These endings are used directionally: the oblique /-e/ is for where something is or happens, ('locative'), the dative /-ar/ is for where something is going towards ('allative'), and the ablative /-um/ is for where something is going away from.
 The infixes, and their basic meanings, are as follows: